-Personal takeaway from the film is when writing a movie, you have to decided whether to lean more into the plot or the themes of the film.
+Personal takeaway from the film is when writing a movie, you have to decide whether to lean more into the plot or the themes of the film.
 The Endless has so much potential for a darker, weirder horror film but the directors chose to stick to the themes of identity, family and acceptance, pushing the sci-fi elements to the back burner more times than not.
-I can’t really say this is a flaw because that’s just what the director wanted to do, it’s his movie not mine.
+I can’t really say this is a flaw because that’s just what the director wanted to do, it’s their movie not mine.
 I think that’s something a lot of critics or audience members forget when complaining about certain aspects of a film.

 Follow me on Twitter to get my movie thoughts first!
 If you like what you’re reading, give it a share!